cliffparnitzky/TechnicalValueRegex/README.md

 Compatibility
 -------------

-- min. version: Contao 2.6.2
+- min.
+Contao version: >= 2.6.2
-- max. version: Contao 3.2.x
+- max.
+Contao version: <  3.6.0

 Dependency
 ----------

-- There are no dependencies to other extensions, that have to be installed.
+There are no dependencies to other extensions, that have to be installed.

 Usage